d12frosted/elpa-mirror/melpa/simple-call-tree-readme.txt

 closest to its position in the original buffer.
 If called with a prefix arg the user is also prompted for other files to include in the call tree.
-The call tree is displayed in a buffer called *Simple Call Tree*, which has a dedicated menu in the menu-bar showing various commands and their keybindings.
+By default the call tree is displayed in a buffer called *Simple Call Tree: <BUFNAME>*, where <BUFNAME> is the name of the buffer that the call tree was created from.
+There is a dedicated menu in the menu-bar showing various commands and their keybindings.
 Most of these commands are self explanatory so try them out.